 Exact vs. Approximate

 Why does this distinction even matter?
-And because in many real-world contexts, an exact answer either doesn't exist in a useful form or would take forever to compute.
+Because in many real-world contexts, an exact answer either doesn't exist in a useful form or would take forever to compute.
 Your calculator gives you 12 decimal places.
 But do you need 12 decimal places?
 Probably not.
 Sometimes two or three are plenty.
 Sometimes even one is enough.

 The goal is to balance accuracy with effort.
 That balance is what makes this skill valuable.